-- 5.1 Under a traditional contract where obligations and risks are mostly unilateral, although the parties may declare a commitment to shared project objectives, the reality is that their commercial interests are not aligned and each party must participate in a way that protects its own commercial position.
-This underpins the nature of key behaviours on the project, limiting possibilities for close collaboration and in some cases resulting in adversarial relationships and poor outcomes. - 5.2 An alliance contract creates the (commercial) conditions where traditional barriers to cooperation are substantially diminished or eliminated.
+- 5.1 Under a traditional contract where obligations and risks are mostly unilateral, although the parties may declare a commitment to shared project objectives, the reality is that their commercial interests are not fully aligned and each party must participate in a way that protects its own commercial position.
+This underpins the nature of key behaviours on the project, limiting possibilities for close collaboration and in some cases resulting in adversarial relationships and poor outcomes. - 5.2 An alliance contract creates the (commercial) conditions where traditional barriers to cooperation are substantially reduced or eliminated.
 However, while this creates the potential for genuine collaboration, it does not make it certain.
 Key individuals may be used to operating in more adversarial contracting environments, and the behaviours that enable strong team performance do not necessarily arise automatically just because the alliance aligns the parties' commercial interests.
 To maximize this potential there must be a clear intention and a consistent effort to develop true collaboration.
-Steps to overcome this limitation often include: - (a) Engaging an experienced alliance facilitator during the establishment process to ensure that the Owner is clear about their collaborative intentions, and when engaging proponents behaves in a way that is likely to foster genuine cooperation and trust; - (b) Introducing behavioural training or coaching particularly at the leadership levels and during the formative stages of the alliance to help the Participants build and sustain a high performing collaborative culture.
+Steps to overcome this limitation may include: - (a) Engaging an experienced alliance facilitator to ensure that the Owner is clear about their collaborative intentions, and to help conduct the establishment process in a way that fosters genuine cooperation and trust; and

+(b) Introducing behavioural training or coaching - particularly at the leadership levels and during the formative stages of the alliance - to help the Participants build and sustain a high performing collaborative culture.